Loss function#

 The CIoU loss is often regarded as the most effective IoU-based loss.
 However, the optimal choice may vary depending on the dataset.

-Distribution focal loss (DFL)#
+Distribution focal loss (optional)#

 Traditionally, bounding box regression consists of predicting four continuous values: the distances from a reference point (usually a cell center) to the four sides of a bounding box (left, top, right, bottom).
-The Distribution Focal Loss reformulates this task by predicting a discrete probability distribution for each side of a bounding box.
+The Distribution Focal Loss (DFL) reformulates this task by predicting a discrete probability distribution for each side of a bounding box.
 Instead of predicting four continuous values per grid cell, the regression branch outputs four histograms across a set of bins that cover the possible range of distances.
 By doing so, the regression task is reformulated as a classification problem over discretized intervals.
 This often leads to higher localization accuracy, especially for small objects.

 Predicted distribution#